rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-08-01-0beb0092d9b391ac-adjustment-of-futures-and-options-contract-of-nestle-india-ltd-on-account-of-bon.md

 stocks:
 - NESTLEIND
 tags:
+- bonus
+- contract-adjustment
+- corporate-action
 - derivatives
-- futures
+- futures-options
 - options
-- bonus-issue
-- corporate-action
-- contract-adjustment
 title: Adjustment of Futures and Options contract of Nestle India Ltd on account of Bonus issue
 ---